juju/juju-gui-charm/README.md

             - 80/tcp
             - 443/tcp
             - 8080/tcp
-            public-address: ec2-204-236-250-8.compute-1.amazonaws.com
+            public-address: ec2-www-xxx-yyy-zzz.compute-1.amazonaws.com

-That tells me I can go to the public-address in my browser via HTTPS (https://ec2-204-236-250-8.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
-You should see something similar.
+That tells me I can go to the public-address in my browser via HTTPS (https://ec2-www-xxx-yyy-zzz.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
+You should see a similar web address.
+Accessing the GUI via HTTP will redirect to using HTTPS.

-(Accessing the GUI via HTTP will redirect to using HTTPS.)
+Note that currently, when using Firefox with self-signed certificates, you need to first manually add a TLS certificate exception for the Juju API port (default is 8080, see `juju-api-port` in `config.yaml`), and only then do the same for the main Juju GUI HTTPS connection on port 443.

 You will see a login form with the username fixed to "admin".
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.